Loading...

 How to consume 6" Roasted Chicken without glucose spikes

-Take a short walk or engage in light physical activity after eating.
-This can help your body utilize glucose more effectively.
+Engage in light physical activity, like a brisk walk, after eating.
+This can help your body use glucose more efficiently and reduce spikes.

 healthspan-mbl